consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-like-open >}}

-The real power of New Relic comes from considering everything as a metric and building a UI on top of that through its custom query language - [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/).
+The real power of New Relic comes from everything existing as a metric and building their UI through its custom query language - [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language/).
 You can get along just by using the clean and easy to use UI (which supports dark mode!) but NRQL is a powerful concept that allows you to query, manipulate, analyze and visualize all of your monitoring data.
-Even your New Relic account uota data can be queried and graphed.
+Even your New Relic account quota data can be queried and graphed.

 Being able to use [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)-style